 If you are an individual with a disability or a disabled veteran who is unable to use our online tool to search for or to apply for jobs, you may request a reasonable accommodation by emailing AO Human Resources Department at email@example.com.

 Cooperative Opportunities and Internships

 AO offers paid cooperative and internship programs for college/university students which provide valuable, practical experience.
-Acceptance is based on academic achievement, proven leadership potential, demonstrated commitment to success, and aptitude and attitude.
-Cooperative and internship opportunities most frequently exist within our medical device assembly, micro optics fabrication, thin film coating, and micro imager technology groups.
+Acceptance is based on academic achievement, proven leadership potential, demonstrated commitment to success, aptitude and attitude.
+Cooperative and internship opportunities most frequently exist within our medical device assembly, micro optics fabrication, thin film coating, and micro-imager technology groups.